Jethro85/Paper-Review/STRIP- A Defence Against Trojan Attacks on Deep Neural Networks.md

 (In this paper, they use Shannon entropy to express the randomness of the predicted labels of all perturbed inputs {xp1 ,......, xpN} corresponding to a given incoming input x.)

 ## EXPERIMENTS
+They evaluate on two vision applications: hand-written digit recognition based on MNIST and image classiﬁcation based on CIFAR-10.
+Both of them are using convolution neural network, which is popular in computer vision applications.

+![1.JPG-106.5kB][5]

+Picture shows the entropy distribution of benign and trojaned inputs.  (a) The trigger is the square.
+Dataset is MNIST. (b) The trigger is the heart shape grafﬁti.
+Dataset is MNIST. (c) The trigger is the trigger b.
+Dataset is CIFAR10. (d) The trigger is the trigger c.
+Dataset is CIFAR10.
+From the picture, we can see that **the trojaned input always has a small entropy,** which can be winnowed given a proper detection boundary (threshold).

 ## COMMENT
 STRIP are performed during run-time checking incoming input to detect whether the input is trojaned or not when the model is already deployed.
 From author's comparision with other three trojan detection works: Activation Clustering, Neural Cleanse and SentiNet, we can see that **STRIP method is effcient in terms of computation cost and time overhead**.
 What's more, **the STRIP is also insensitive to trojan trigger size.**